 Group leaders: (1) You are encouraged to volunteer be a group leader.
 Please email TA your preference for being a group leader one week before the case discussion.
 If TA does not receive such preferences, TA will assign a group leader.
 (2) Group leaders will be responsible for (a) taking a laptop to the class; (b) coordinating group discussions; (c) leading the group to discuss the case with other groups.
 You can agree or disagree with other groups' opinions.
 If you disagree, you need to tell the rationales.
-You are welcome to provide different insights; and (d) submitting a written report to case discussion questions with before 10:00pm of the day when the case discussion ends.
+You are welcome to provide different insights; and (d) submitting a written report on time